kevin-labtani/learning-graphql/README.md

   change this
 - Every node should send an .id or .\_id, or none at all.
 Or you have to customize that logic

+### Keeping Cache in Sync

+Why is the cache out of sync?
+If you perform a mutation that updates or creates a single node, then apollo will update your cache automatically given the mutation and query has the same fields and id.
+If you perform a mutation that updates a node in a list or removes a node, you are responsible for updating any queries referencing that list or node.
+There are many ways to do this with apollo.

+To keep cache in sync:

+- Refetch matching queries after a mutation
+- Use update method on mutation
+- Watch Queries